slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The man who moves a mountain begins by carrying away small stones."
 -- Confucius*

-> *"One of the most underrated secrets to success is to start before you're ready."
+> *"One of the most underrated secrets to success is to start before you’re ready."
 -- Marie Forleo*

-> *"I've been on a calendar, but I have never been on time."
+> *"I’ve been on a calendar, but I have never been on time."
 -- Marilyn Monroe*

 > *"Beginnings are always messy."